awsdocs/amazon-efs-user-guide/doc_source/accessing-fs-nfs-permissions.md

 ## Changing File System Object Ownership<a name="accessing-fs-nfs-permissions-chown-restricted"></a>

 Amazon EFS enforces the POSIX `chown_restricted` attribute\.
 This means only the root user can change the owner of a file system object\.
 The root or the owner user can change the owner group of a file system object\.
 However, unless the user is root, the group can only be changed to one that the owner user is a member of\.

+## EFS Access Points<a name="accessing-fs-nfs-permissions-access-points"></a>

+An *access point *applies an operating system user, group, and file system path to any file system request made using the access point\.
+The access point's operating system user and group override any identity information provided by the NFS client\.
+The file system path is exposed to the client as the access point's root directory\.
+This approach ensures that each application always uses the correct operating system identity and the correct directory when accessing shared file\-based datasets\.
+Applications using the access point can only access data in its own directory and below\.
+For more information about access points, see [Working with Amazon EFS Access Points](efs-access-points.md)\.